dlerhetal/VU-VIRT-DATA-PT-08-2023-U-LOLC-MWTH-MOD12/README.md

 # VU-VIRT-DATA-PT-08-2023-U-LOLC-MWTH-MOD12
 Module 12 Challenge for Vanderbilt Data Analytics November 2023

-There are 4 files and 1 folder located in this repository, as follows:
+There are 5 files and 1 folder located in this repository, as follows:

 This README text file
 1 NoSQL_setup_starter.ipynb file
 1 NoSQL_analysis_starter.ipynb file
-1 folder named Resources
+1 folder named Resources, containing establishments.json and establishments.zip
+1 establishments.json which is empty
-1 establishments.json
+1 establishments.zip which is where the actual establishments.json is located

 Special Recognition: Ahmad Mousa is as passionate and caring as he is knowledgeable, and Joshua Steier never hesitates to help walk us through challenges.